kubernetes-sigs/kueue/keps/976-plain-pods/README.md

   - `topologySpreadConstraints`
   - `overhead`
   - `volumes`
+  - `resourceClaims`

 A sha256 of the reamining Pod spec will be used as a name for a Workload podSet.
 The count for the podSet will be the number of Pods that match the same sha256.
+The hash will be calculated by the webhook and stored as an annotation: `kueue.x-k8s.io/role-hash`.

 We can only build the Workload object once we observe the number of Pods defined by the `kueue.x-k8s.io/pod-group-total-count` annotation.